Fishbiscuit/UROP-project-face_of_fonts/README.md

 2. Droid Sans
 ![alt text](https://github.com/Fishbiscuit/UROP-project-face_of_fonts/blob/master/paper_images/38.png)

 5. Bythenorth

-Designer: Francois Xavier Saint Georges and Daniel Robitaille, Montreal Studio/Agency: Bythenorth|furniture designer/maker and visual designer
-\A good design is starting with an excellent idea.
+Designer: Francois Xavier Saint Georges and Daniel Robitaille, Montreal Studio/Agency: Bythenorth|furniture designer/maker and visual designer "A good design is starting with an excellent idea.
 Leading to a bucket of added spontaneity.
 Free flow gestures in the making.
 This attracts us a lot.
 Unexpected, playful results: it becomes beautiful and useful.
 When it comes to furniture, we believe that good design should be free and sharp.
 As an eagle above the forest."